USRA-STI/gdt-core/docs/core/heasarc.rst

 Note that the URL schemes ``ftp://`` and ``https:://`` must match the protocol format of the |Ftp| and |Http| classes in these examples.

-The |FileDownloader| class can download either URL scheme
+The |FileDownloader| class can download either URL scheme:

     >>> from gdt.core.heasarc import FileDownloader
     >>> downloader = FileDownloader()